 This degree program equips students with the mathematical tools that are essential for success in Ph.D. programs in economics; mathematics; and areas of business including finance, accounting, marketing, and information systems.
-Interested students apply through an application and acceptance into the program is based on meeting the following requirements:
+Application and acceptance into the program is based on meeting the following requirements: